Admissibility and Many-Term Sums

 $$

-Solving for $d$ gives:
+Solving for the descriptor gives:

 $$